oam-dev/rudr/docs/faq.md

 Kompose is a tool for manipulating Kubernetes YAML documents.
 It is also compatible with Open Application Model/Scylla.

+## How does this compare with CNAB?

+Cloud Native Application Bundles (CNAB) is a system for packaging and distributing distributed applications, including applications created using OAM.
+For its part, OAM does not define or prescribe a packaging format.
+But it works well with CNAB (as well as with Helm).

+When targeting more than one implementation of OAM, developers may find CNAB a better packaging fit than Helm.

 ## Can I write my own traits?

 Currently, all traits are built into Scylla.
 However, our plan is to make it possible for custom traits to be written and deployed into a Scylla cluster.